Blepharitis Blepharo- keratoconjunctivitis (& eyelid ocular rosacea)

 - an 'eye bag' may help BJO14

-- use a cotton bud and clean margin with baby shampoo
+- use a cotton bud and clean margin with diluted tear tree shampoo.

 - use a hot compress (hand towel, like in an Indian restaurant) soaked in hot water and bathe lid for a few minutes

-- rub antibiotic into margins for more severe cases (Poly fx, chloramphenicol, or Fucithalmic
+- rub antibiotic into margins for more severe cases (Polyfax, chloramphenicol, or Fucithalmic or azithromycin)

 - Doxycycline 100mg a day for 1 month, then 50mg a day.
 Side effects..skin (sunburns easily), stomach problems, drug interaction, not suitable for children/pregnancy